 The European Commission’s Technical Expert Group on Sustainable Finance (TEG) have today published their final report on the taxonomy for sustainable activities.
-Today’s report marks an important step towards establishing the EU’s taxonomy and enabling the delivery of a climate neutral net-zero greenhouse gas emissions economy by 2050.
-It will support the translation of Europe’s net zero goal into a useful framework for providers, recipients and managers of investment capital, as part of a broad policy package for sustainable finance.
+Today’s report marks an important step towards establishing the EU’s taxonomy and enabling the delivery of a climate neutral net-zero economy by 2050.
+It will support the translation of Europe’s net-zero economy goal into a useful framework for providers, recipients and managers of investment capital, as part of a broad policy package for sustainable finance.

 Nick Mabey, Chief Executive of E3G said: